James Mason: Personal life

 Mason was a devoted lover of animals, particularly cats.
 He and his wife, Pamela Mason, co-authored the book The Cats in Our Lives, which was published in 1949.
-James Mason wrote most of the book and also illustrated it.
+James wrote most of the book and also illustrated it.
 In The Cats in Our Lives, he recounted humorous and sometimes touching tales of the cats (as well as a few dogs) he had known and loved.

 In 1952, Mason purchased a house previously owned by Buster Keaton.
-He discovered reels of nitrate film thought to have been lost, stored in the house and produced by the comedian, such as The Boat (1921).
-Mason arranged to have the decomposing films transferred to safety stock and thus saved them from oblivion.
+There he discovered reels of nitrate film of some of Keaton's work that was considered lost, including The Boat (1921).
+He arranged to have the decomposing films transferred to safety stock, saving them from oblivion.

 In his youth, Mason was a keen fan of his local Rugby League team, Huddersfield.
-In later years he also began to follow the fortunes of Huddersfield Town.
+In later years, he also followed the fortunes of Huddersfield Town.